hexon/fastmsgpack/README.md

 * It supports extension -1 and decodes such values into a time.Time.
 * It supports extension -128 (interned strings).
 I didn't find any documentation for it, but I've based it on https://github.com/vmihailenco/msgpack.
 You can pass a dict to the decoder and it will replace indexes into that dict with the strings from the dict.
 * It introduces extension 17 which wraps map and arrays.
 Because extension headers contain the byte-length, partial decoding can efficiently skip over those values.
+* It introduces extension 18 which is like a Switch statement inside the data.
+(Whether that's a good idea is up for debate.)
+We use this to pack data for multiple locales in one value.
+* It introduces extension 19 which encodes void.
+When decoding a void as for example a map value the key and value are treated as non-existent.

 ## Returned types